Skip navigation

 What is it used for?

-A glucose in urine test may be part of a urinalysis, a test that measures different cells, chemicals, and other substances in your urine.
-Urinalysis is used to check your general health.
+A glucose in urine test is usually part of a urinalysis, a test that measures different cells, chemicals, and other substances in your urine.
+A urinalysis is often used to check your general health.

-In the past, urine glucose testing was used to screen for or monitor diabetes.
+In the past, urine glucose testing was commonly used to screen for and monitor diabetes.
 But urine glucose testing is not as accurate as blood glucose testing, so blood tests are now more commonly used to diagnose and monitor diabetes.

 Why do I need a glucose in urine test?

-You may have a glucose in urine test as part of your regular checkup.
-You may also need this test if you cannot have a blood glucose test and you have symptoms of diabetes or need to monitor diabetes.
+You may have a glucose in urine test as part of your routine checkup.
+You may also need this test if you have symptoms of diabetes or need to monitor your diabetes, but you are unable to have a blood glucose test.

 Symptoms of diabetes include: